James Dean: Sexuality

-However, the "trade only" notion is contradicted by several Dean biographers.
 Aside from Bast's account of his own relationship with Dean, Dean's fellow motorcyclist and "Night Watch" member, John Gilmore, claimed that he and Dean "experimented" with gay sex on multiple occasions in New York, describing their sexual encounters as "Bad boys playing bad boys while opening up the bisexual sides of ourselves."
-Gilmore later stated that he believed Dean was more gay than bisexual.
+Gilmore on another occasion said, "That's how it was, neither black nor white.
+Jimmy thought of himself as an explorer, making discoveries in life, things, and sex."

 On the subject of Dean's sexuality, Rebel director Nicholas Ray is on record saying, "James Dean was not straight, he was not gay, he was bisexual.
 That seems to confuse people, or they just ignore the facts.
 Some—most—will say he was heterosexual, and there's some proof for that, apart from the usual dating of actresses his age.
 Others will say no, he was gay, and there's some proof for that, too, keeping in mind that it's always tougher to get that kind of proof.
 But Jimmy himself said more than once that he swung both ways, so why all the mystery or confusion?"
 Martin Landau, a good friend of Dean's whom he met at the Actors Studio, stated, "A lot of people say Jimmy was hell-bent on killing himself.
 Not true.
 A lot of gay guys make him out to be gay.
 Not true.
 When Jimmy and I were together, we'd talk about girls.
 Actors and girls.
 We were kids in our early 20s.
 That was what we aspired to."
 Elizabeth Taylor, whom Dean had become friends with while working together on Giant, referred to Dean as gay during a speech at the GLAAD Media Awards in 2000.
 When questioned about Dean's sexuality by the openly gay journalist Kevin Sessums for POZ magazine, Taylor responded, "He hadn't made up his mind.
 He was only 24 when he died.
 But he was certainly fascinated by women.
 He flirted around.
 He and I ... twinkled."